Bilateral Transplant Recipient's Small Token of Gratitude

-In her letters to the donor families, Pam states the purpose of her quilt-making is to comfort those who are, "going through a rough patch."
+In her letters to the families of her cornea donors, Pam states the purpose of her quilt-making is to comfort those who are, "going through a rough patch."
 She incorporated various tiles in the hopes that at least one might represent who her cornea donors were to their families - their character, personality and spirit.

 In August of 2020, Kathy and Lonnie, the family of one of Pam's cornea donors, responded to Pam's initial letter.
 Kathy and Lonnie's letter was filled with words of enthusiasm and also included the photo below, showing gratitude for the custom, hand-made gift, which was deditacted to Pam's donor.